MarCnu/gsheet_ml_scheduler/README.md

 You'll be able to track the progress of your learning with graphs on WandB in real time and then update your GSheet to change metaparameters on the fly!
 ![Sheets WandB](https://raw.githubusercontent.com/MarCnu/gsheet_ml_scheduler/main/readme_files/5_gsheet_weight_and_biases.png)

+## Authenticate with Google Service Account

+To obtain a services_account.json file, follow this video: https://www.youtube.com/watch?v=IZrzdspl_3k
+1. Create a Project in [Google Cloud Console](https://console.cloud.google.com) (You can name it gspread-api for example)
+2. In the search bar, search for Google Sheets API (at the bottom, in the MarketPlace section) and activate the API for your Project
+3. Open the navigation menu on the left > APIs & Services > Credentials > Create credentials > Service account > Name it "gspread-access" for example > Done
+4. In the service account > Keys tab > Add Key > Json
+Once you have downloaded the json file, open it, copy the value of `client_email` and in the sharing settings of your Sheets file, add this email to the Editors
+You may need to provide the absolute path to the JSON file as `google_service_account_json_path` to initialise `GSheetMLScheduler` and `GSheetMLRunWriter` as the relative path may be considered relative to gspread config folder and not your script folder
 ## Documentation
 ### GSheetMLScheduler
 ```python